ncats/translator-modules/ncats/translator/modules/gene/gene/README.md

 ## gene_to_gene_bicluster_RNAseqDB

-This module retrieves sets of co-occuring genes from RNaseqDB gene expression data biclusters.
+This module retrieves sets of co-occurring genes from RNaseqDB gene expression data biclusters.
 To run:

 ```
 gene_to_gene_bicluster_RNAseqDB --input-genes "ENSG00000069431.6"  get-data-frame to-csv